Home Skip to the content.

 Bayes Filter Simulation

-Three files where provided to us to help us accomplishing this lab: lab11_sim.ipynb, lab11_real.ipynb and localization_extras.
+Three files were provided to us to help accomplish this lab: lab11_sim.ipynb, lab11_real.ipynb, and localization_extras.py.

 Bayes Filter (Real)

-This collects 18 Time of Flight sensor readings, beginning with the robot at 0 degrees, and rotating in increments of 20 degrees to 340 degrees.
-In lab 9, I collected as many data points as possible but the world.yaml helper file expects 18 data points so this part was modified for this task.
-By rotating the robot exactly 20 degrees and stopping it to take a distance measurement before starting to rotate again, the data collection was very precise, which is important in order to localize the right spot.
+This collects 18 ToF sensor readings, beginning with the robot at 0 degrees, and rotating in increments of 20 degrees to 340 degrees.
+In Lab 9, I collected as many data points as possible, but the world.yaml helper file expects 18 data points, so this part was modified for this task.
+By rotating the robot exactly 20° and stopping it to take a distance measurement before rotating again, the data collection was very precise, which is important for accurate localization.

 Results

-My results indicate that my robot has a very high confidence in its update position as the probability that the robot is at its belief is nearly 1 for all locations.
-The predicted locations from the update step also matches well with the actual ground truth of the robot.
+My results indicate that my robot has a very high confidence in its updated position, as the probability that the robot is at its belief is nearly 1 for all locations.
+The predicted locations from the update step also match well with the actual ground truth of the robot.
 All of the localization results accurately determined the x coordinate.
-However, some of the locations were of by one foot in the y direction.
+However, some of the locations were off by one foot in the y direction.
 The blue point represents the belief of the robot and the red point represents the ground truth.
-Also note that the robot think it is offset by around 10 degrees, which is accurate as my robot still rotates around 10 degrees too much.
-My intention is to fix this before lab 12 in order to succesfully navigate through the map.
+Also note that the robot thinks it is offset by around 10°, which is accurate since my robot still rotates about 10° too much.
+My intention is to fix this before Lab 12 in order to successfully navigate through the map.

 Location: (-3, -2)